Mentallsoft/DEV_Prueba-whale-and-jaguar/README.md

 # This application is developed as a test for Whale and Jaguar

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- To query APIs, the Axio library was used.
+- To graph data, we import chart js

 ## To make it easy, perform the following instructions for the correct deployment: